NETFLIX REVIEW 2026

 My experience testing the upgrade

-Swapping from the standard £5.99 or $7.99 advert plan to the top tier provided an immediate boost to the overall experience.
-Every ad break disappeared from the episodes and movies.
-(Live events can still include ads or sponsor breaks on any plan.)
+Swapping from the ad-supported plan to the top tier provided an immediate boost to the overall experience.
+Every ad break disappeared from the episodes and films.
+(Live events can still include adverts or sponsor breaks on any plan.)

 Watching in 4K with a higher bitrate made a huge difference on a large television.
-Upgrading to the Premium level costs exactly £18.99 in the UK or $24.99 in the US, which feels like a significant jump for the added clarity, plus access to Ultra HD features and compatible high-quality audio (Dolby Atmos is available on Netflix with the Premium plan and a compatible device/setup).
+Upgrading to the Premium level now costs $26.99 in the US, which feels like a significant jump for the added clarity, plus access to Ultra HD features, HDR, Netflix spatial audio, and compatible high-quality audio.
+Dolby Atmos is also available on Netflix with a Premium plan and a compatible device and setup.

-Choosing this tier makes the most sense for large households needing four streams at once on a 55 inch screen or bigger.
-Smaller devices like phones do not show enough detail to justify the extra £13.00 or $17.00 monthly cost.
+Choosing this tier makes the most sense for larger households that actually need four streams at once or for anyone watching mainly on a 55-inch screen or bigger.
+Smaller devices like phones and tablets simply do not show enough extra detail to justify such a steep monthly jump.

 Netflix Password Sharing Rules and Extra Member Costs